 PMW operates by reading an input file containing an encoded description of the music; such a file can be constructed using any text editor or word processor.
 The music encoding is very straightforward and compact, and quick to enter.

 Although such an input method may not be considered as user-friendly as pointing and dragging on the screen, it is a much faster way of inputting music, once the format of the input files has been learned.
-In addition, the usual facilities of a word processor, such as cutting and pasting, can be used to speed up entry, and PMW is able to provide text-based features such as macros and included files.
+In addition, the usual facilities of a word processor, such as cutting and pasting, can be used to speed up entry, and PMW is able to provide text-based features such as repetition, macros, and included files.

 PMW comes with a PostScript outline font that contains all the musical shapes (notes, rests, accidentals, bar lines, clefs, etc.) that it requires.
 There is a man page for the command line options, and a 180-page manual that is distributed as a PDF file.